 Why landscape?
-The subtext is ecological, but my subject is a quiet sense of place, mostly based on places I’ve experienced--what I call “breathing spaces”--where my art stops time, whether cycles of seasons, tides or day to night.
+My landscapes’ subtext is always ecological, but my subject is usually a quiet sense of place, often based on places I’ve experienced--what I call “breathing spaces” –where my art stops time, whether cycles of seasons, tides or day to night.
 It’s that bigger-than-human natural world, a gift of great beauty, whatever one’s spiritual beliefs.
-Landscape always gives me more ideas for quilts than I have time to make them.
+It always gives me more ideas for quilts than I have time to make them.

-Shibori is found in many cultures in Asia, India, Africa and the Americas; but was primarily developed from the 8thcentury to today in Japan.
-A “shaped-resist,” fabric is shaped into three-dimensional bundles by stitching, knotting, pleating, binding, clamping or pole wrapping.
+Shibori was primarily developed from the 8th century to today in Japan.
+Fabric is shaped into three-dimensional bundles by stitching, knotting, pleating, binding, clamping or pole wrapping.
 The shaping controls how the dye is absorbed when the fabric is submerged.
 As the dyed fabric is opened out, the resulting patterns are revealed.

-My quilts begin with white cotton that I dye using fiber reactive dyes.
-Indigo often colors my work as well.
+My quilts begin with white cotton and fiber reactive dyes and/or indigo.
 A measured, calm handling of the indigo vat not only prolongs its life, but also helps center me in a meditative way.
-My indigo quilts are often whole cloth, with the tops made of one piece of dyed fabric.
+Indigo is a perfect partner to shibori.

-My best critics are my husband of 50 years and members of my crit group, who have given me good advice for over 30 years.
+My best critics are my husband of 53 years and members of my crit group, who have given me good advice for 33 years.
 I’m a member of the Surface Design Association and the Studio Art Quilt Association.
-I’ve made my living from my quilts, from shibori dyed wearable art, from teaching and from bookkeeping.
+Retired from bookkeeping & wearable art, I continue to make my living from my quilts and from teaching.
 My studio is in my home in Cambridge, MA.
-My quilts can be seen at www.carolannegrotrian.com.